BettercareHealth/bettercare/nc/nc-1.md

 Different types of brain damage can occur depending on the gestational age of the fetus and the severity of the hypoxia:

-1. In term infants and infants near to term, hypoxia and ischaemia of the brain during labour presents in the first 72 hours as neonatal encephalopathy (hypoxic ischaemic encephalopathy).
+1. In term infants and infants near to term, hypoxia and ischaemia of the brain during labour presents in the first 72 hours as **neonatal encephalopathy** (hypoxic ischaemic encephalopathy).
 This is common especially where monitoring and care of the fetus during labour is poor.
-2. In preterm infants, hypoxia before delivery may damage small blood vessels around the ventricles of the brain causing an intraventricular haemorrhage. .
+2. In preterm infants, hypoxia before delivery may damage small blood vessels around the ventricles of the brain causing an intraventricular haemorrhage.
 The bleeding can damage the surrounding brain.
 An intraventricular haemorrhage usually presents within the first 2 days after delivery.
 A mild haemorrhage is usually asymptomatic but a severe haemorrhage causes apnoea, shock and death.
 The clinical diagnosis of intraventricular haemorrhage can be confirmed with ultrasonography of the brain.
-3. Hypoxia may cause decreased blood flow which results in infarction (death) of part of the brain.
+3. Hypoxia may cause decreased blood flow which results in **infarction** (death) of part of the brain.
 In preterm infants this usually causes spastic diplegia (spastic weakness of both legs).
 In term infants hypoxia usually causes convulsions, mental retardation and cerebral palsy.
 4. Hypoxia may also cause blindness, deafness or learning and behaviour problems at school.

 ### 1-28 What are the clinical signs of neonatal encephalopathy?